sparshsah/foggy-demo/demo/ml/musings.md

 retrain your model about quarterly and submit portfolio-rebalance orders to your algo wheel about weekly, that matters.
-(Note the distinction we're drawing between updating your artifact itself---by feeding latest historical training data through your training algorithm---on one hand, and updating your views---by feeding latest contemporaneous signal values through the frozen trained artifact---on the other.)
+(Note the distinction we're drawing between updating your artifact itself---by feeding latest historical training data through your training algorithm---on one hand, and updating your views (predictions)---by feeding latest contemporaneous signal values through the frozen trained artifact---on the other.)
-- You're going to want your model artifact to be valid for a full quarter, and its views (predictions) to be a good guide through the full week.
+- You're going to want your model artifact to be valid for a full quarter, and its views to be a good guide through the full week.
-- It wouldn't make sense to deploy an artifact that you KNOW is highly specialized to a
+  - It wouldn't make sense to deploy an artifact that you KNOW is highly conditioned to handle a month-specific micro-cycle.

-ofc if ur gonna retrain annual and submit rebalance orders to your algo wheel once a week, it matters. u want your model artifact to be valid for a year and its view to be a good guide through the week.
+  - It wouldn't make sense to deploy an artifact that you KNOW outputs views that decay intraday.

 ### An invalid consideration: How best to lie to yourself